Burton upon Trent,

 Amongst the manicured lawns, rose beds, box hedges, and woodland, Hoar Cross Hall has space for jogging, cycling, croquet, boules, archery, driving range, tennis, as well as there being a games room in the grounds.
 Indoors there is also a gym, personal training, and classes including Tai Chi, yoga, Pilates, and woodland trails, not to mention Hugo’s spa restaurant for lunch and teas and a Reading Room for quieter moments.

 The spa is where this place really shines however, with every element of detox and relaxation covered.
 There is a 26-metre saltwater vitality pool, flanked by two whirlpools.
-There is a plunge pool, saunas, steam rooms, saunariums, body jets, foot and shoulder massagers, tropical and mist showers, waterbeds, Kneipp pools, heated loungers, a Snooze Room, Slumber Lounge and Sanctum Relax Room, as well as a Nordic heat and ice suite.
+There is a plunge pool, hydrotherapy pool, whirlpool, saunas, steam rooms, saunariums, body jets, foot and shoulder massagers, tropical and mist showers, waterbeds, Kneipp pools, an ice fountain, heated loungers, a Snooze Room, Slumber Lounge and Sanctum Relax Room, as well as a Nordic heat and ice suite.
 The spa also offers more than 40 treatments from Elemis and Jessica and has its own Matthew Curtis hair salon.

 Hotel & Accommodation